-We believe in creating a fun and loving centre to support modern dog loving families.
-We are a day care centre based on having fun and socialization, we do not have the dogs in large separated cages, they mix and we actively encourage play.
+We believe in creating a fun and loving centre to support modern dog-loving families.
+We are a small dog daycare centre based on having fun and socialization, we do not have the dogs in large separated cages, they mix and we actively encourage play.
 They are introduced to new experiences every day.
 They get to play with their friends.
 This is why we are very very strict on the type and size of dogs in our care, we will also stand down dogs that do not socialize or play well.
-Our day care is not just a holding place for dogs, it is really for fun, learning and being a dog.
+Our daycare is not just a holding place for dogs, it is really for fun, learning, and being a dog.

 Dogs First Day

 Our Day Care Team Leader will interview the client and dog to find out if the dog is food or toy aggressive, protective of territory, or fearful of humans, followed by evaluation of the dog in various circumstances.